pixelmorph/alpinejs_minimal_examples/README.md

 So here's a repo to store these examples.
 The rules are:

-* No dependencies on alpine js.
+* No dependencies except alpine js.
 * Bare minimum example means just that.
 * Currently the examples are just snippets to paste into somewhere like [codepen](https://codepen.io/pen/).
 * The examples should be named for what they do.